A timeline on rail disruptions by anti-pipeline protesters across Canada

 Feb.
 5 — The talks that were intended to de-escalate the dispute fail after just two days.

 Feb.
-6 — Protesters in Belleville, Ont., east of Toronto, start holding up railway traffic.
+6 — Protesters outside of Belleville, Ont., east of Toronto, start holding up railway traffic.

 Feb.
 8 — Protesters in Toronto disrupt Canadian Pacific Railway traffic moving through the downtown.